-Most of the potential impacts on vertebrate fauna are common to all three alternative sites, although the severity and significance of those potential impacts may differ between sites.
-At Duynefontein, the amount of land that is not of high faunal sensitivity between the coast and the R43 available for development is more than sufficient to allow for Nuclear-1.
+Most of the predicted impacts on vertebrate fauna are common to all three alternative sites, although the severity and significance of those potential impacts may differ between sites.
+At Duynefontein, the amount of land that is not of high faunal sensitivity between the coastal and R43 available for development, is more than sufficient to allow for the nuclear power station.
 The portion of the property inland of the R43 is highly sensitive and should not be developed at all.

-At Bantamsklip Nuclear-1 would have significant direct, negative, potential impacts on faunal habitats within the footprint areas.
+At Bantamsklip the nuclear power station would have significant negative potential impacts because of the direct impacts on faunal habitats within the footprint areas.
 However, highly significant potential offsets are possible at Bantamsklip if undeveloped land is declared a nature reserve and is effectively managed as such.
-At Thyspunt, Nuclear-1 would have significant potential negative impacts because of the direct impacts on faunal habitats within the footprint areas, the development of two major new access roads, and the need for a development corridor across a large field of mobile dunes.
+At Thyspunt a nuclear power station would have significant potential negative impacts because of the direct impacts on faunal habitats within the footprint areas, the development of two major new access roads, and the need for a development corridor across a large field of mobile dunes.
 Mitigation measures recommended by the specialist to either avoid impacting the terrestrial vertebrate fauna habitats by infrastructure or minimise their potential impact (e.g. search and rescue operations before commencement of construction, fitting of bird 'flappers' on power lines, use of appropriate external lighting, suitable fence designs, use of appropriate construction and operational methodologies etc.) must be implemented to minimise potential impacts.